-(a) Describe any activities targeted at points in the supply chain between landing and the market:-South Africa is not generally regarded as a market state for SBT.
+South Africa is not generally regarded as a market state for SBT.
 Hence the questions below are not relevant to South Africa.

-(b) Describe the system used for controlling and monitoring of SBT at markets (e.g. voluntary or mandatory requirements for certain documentation and/or presence of tags, and monitoring or audit of compliance with such requirements): None.

-(c) Other relevant information3 None.
+- (a) Describe any activities targeted at points in the supply chain between landing and the market: None. - (b) Describe the system used for controlling and monitoring of SBT at markets (e.g. voluntary or mandatory requirements for certain documentation and/or presence of tags, and monitoring or audit of compliance with such requirements): None. - (c) Other relevant information